aleshaleksey/fansys23/07-magic-and-spellcasting.md

 1. An entity can only cast ONE spell at a time.
 If it attempts to cast a second, either both spells dissipate, or the casting ends in spectacular failure.
 For example trying to cast "Fire Shield" (local) while casting "Resurrection" (global), will result in failure.
 2. Spells are never truly permanent in the material realm and can be **broken**, **counterspelled**, and **dispelled**.
 Entities summoned through spells can be **banished**.
-3. Casting "ranged" spells with kinetic components in melee provokes attacks of opportunity.
+3. Casting spells with kinetic components in melee provokes attacks of opportunity.
 4. Unless otherwise stated, a caster must have line of sight to the target of a spell to cast it, or be capable of making contact with it (close range, aka within "reach").
   - A caster is also considered to have line of sight to a target if it can detect it with one of ["Heat sense"](06-abilities.md#heat-sense-i-v), ["Life sense"](06-abilities.md#life-sense-i-vi), ["tremor sense"](06-abilities.md#tremor-sense-i-vi) or ["blind sight"](06-abilities.md#blind-sight-i-vi).
   - In the above case, if the target is an entity or object, any attack roll is made at disadvantage, and if the spell allows a save, the target has advantage on the roll.